Celebrate Eid Al-Fitr With Dedication And Zeal

 - Dates - Dates symbolize the beginning and the end of the fasting period.

 - Prayer Rug- A small carpet used for praying with Mihrab Arch depicted in the middle.
 Mihrab Arch is a semicircular niche in the wall of a mosque.

 - Mosques- Mosques represent the community or the people of Prophet Muhammad.

 Eid al-Fitr Significance

 Eid al-Fitr is significant for Muslims as they leave Ramadan, a month of self-discipline in a more beautiful and spiritual state.
 New clothes on Eid al-Fitr represent spiritual renewal.
 Eating replaces fasting just as ease in the next life will take the place of challenges in the world.

 Eid al-Fitr Story

 The story related to Ramadan and Eid al-Fitr started when an angel gave apparitions to Prophet Muhammad for a couple of years.
-This revealed before the Prophet the sacred scripts of the Holy Quran, who was filled with wisdom gained from the angel.
+This revealed before the Prophet the sacred scripts of the Holy Quran, which was filled with wisdom gained from the angel.
 It was thereafter that the followers of Islam observed this Holy day as the auspicious festival of Eid al-Fitr.
 The scripts are said to be the words of Allah and therefore this festival is not only a day for celebration but also a day to ponder and work on spiritual cleansing.